danielk56/snaptravel/README.md

 # Snaptravel

-In this repository are the code and the PDF for a case study project I did for SnapTravel, a tech travel company committed to helping users save on hotel reservations.
+In this repository, there is the code and the PDF for a case study project I did for SnapTravel, a tech travel company committed to helping users save on hotel reservations.
 In this project, I created numerous graphs using the ggplot package in R as well as performed extensive analysis using cost and reservation datasets from SnapTravel

 ## 1. What types of itineraries are popular?
 Within our popular itineraries, what key trends are you seeing?